Organic certification: United States

 Organic agricultural operations should ultimately maintain or improve soil and water quality, and conserve wetlands, woodlands, and wildlife.

-In the U.S., the Organic Foods Production Act of 1990 "requires the Secretary of Agriculture to establish a National List of Allowed and Prohibited Substances which identifies synthetic substances that may be used, and the non- synthetic substances that cannot be used, in organic production and handling operations."
+The Organic Foods Production Act of 1990 "requires the Secretary of Agriculture to establish a National List of Allowed and Prohibited Substances which identifies synthetic substances that may be used, and the non- synthetic substances that cannot be used, in organic production and handling operations."

-Also in the U.S., the Secretary of Agriculture promulgated regulations establishing the National Organic Program (NOP).
+The Secretary of Agriculture promulgated regulations establishing the National Organic Program (NOP).
 The final rule was published in the Federal Register in 2000.

 USDA Organic certification confirms that the farm or handling facility (whether within the United States or internationally) complies with USDA organic regulations.
 Farms or handling facilities can be certified by private, foreign, or State entities, whose agents are accredited by the USDA (accredited agents are listed on the USDA website).
 Any farm or business that grosses more than $5,000 annually in organic sales must be certified.
 Farms and businesses that make less than $5,000 annually are "exempt", and must follow all the requirements as stated in the USDA regulations except for two requirements: